YeJin Han: Praising Greenville University and its professors

 Right before I started classes, I was honestly so scared.
 I kept thinking, “Where am I going to sit?
 What if I can’t find the classroom?
 What if I don’t make friends in my class?
 What if my teacher is mean?”… And I will say I actually did get lost on the first day of classes.
 But, everyone was so helpful in guiding me through the buildings, and I soon learned my way around campus.

-I guess the biggest change that comes with attending college away from home is independence.
+I guess the biggest change that comes with attending university away from home is independence.
 Being far away from my parents and home is hard.
 It feels strange to not have my parents constantly watching over me and making sure I am doing alright.
 I’m so glad and thankful for technology, as it enables me to Skype or text my parents whenever I need them.

 Do you take part in any extracurricular activities at Greenville University?